alexwlchan/ideas-for-inclusive-events/src/_ideas/always-use-the-mic.md

 Remind people not to tap or blow into the microphone -- the sudden noise can be painful to anybody using a hearing aid, as the sound goes straight to their ears.

+Asking "can everybody hear me" into a microphone is pointless, because anybody who can't hear you won't hear the question!
+If you have to ask, it's better to put the question on a slide in big text.